jfrog/project-examples/kubernetes-example/README.md

 Follow this to setup kubernetes cluster on AKS. [https://docs.microsoft.com/en-us/azure/aks/tutorial-kubernetes-deploy-cluster](https://docs.microsoft.com/en-us/azure/aks/tutorial-kubernetes-deploy-cluster)

 ### Install Artifactory on kubernetes
-Here is documentation to install JFrog Artifactory on kubernetes [artifactory-docker-examples](https://github.com/JFrog/artifactory-docker-examples/tree/master/kubernetes)<br>
+Here is documentation to install JFrog Artifactory on kubernetes using [Artifactory Helm chart](https://github.com/jfrog/charts/tree/master/stable/artifactory)
-Here is link to official helm chart for Artifactory [https://github.com/kubernetes/charts/tree/master/stable/artifactory](https://github.com/kubernetes/charts/tree/master/stable/artifactory)

 <b>Note</b> If you are using [Artifactory SaaS](https://www.jfrog.com/artifactory/free-trial/#Cloud) you can skip this step.

-### Configure docker insecure registry in each node of kubernetes cluster if you are using self-signed certificate.
+### Configure docker insecure registry in each node of kubernetes cluster if you are using self-signed certificate

 *   Get cluster ip  of nginx services by running following command:
     ```